LivesInRoom29/ConnectChore/README.md

 ## User Stories

 AS A parent
 I WANT a list of chores for my child.
-This will teach them to be responsible and earn rewards.
+This will teach them to be responsible and earn rewards for every chore that is complete.

 AS A child
 I WANT a set list of tasks/chores.
 I want to be rewarded for the chores/tasks that I complete.